-Billions of dollars in aid are provided annually through Title IV of the existing Every Student Succeeds Act (ESSA) with the goal of helping to boost learning opportunities for students, including initiatives that promote school safety and mental health resources, such as social-emotional learning (SEL) support.
+Billions of dollars in aid are provided annually through Title IV of the existing Every Student Succeeds Act (ESSA) to help to boost learning opportunities for students, including initiatives that promote school safety and mental health resources, such as social emotional learning support.

-P2 is currently implemented in over 675 schools in over 20 states.
+P2 is currently implemented in over 840 schools in more than 20 states.
 Each state has its own funding opportunities.
 For example, New York state has a BOCES CoSer that allows districts to receive state aid on P2 registration and related costs.
-We recommend schools reach out to their specific state Department of Education or county to determine what grants are available to help support SEL and Mental Health resources in schools.
+We recommend schools reach out to their specific state Department of Education or county to determine what grants are available to help support social-emotional and mental health resources in schools.

-When building budgets don’t have the bandwidth to support SEL curriculum and PD resources, we suggest reaching out to your district leadership about the availability of curriculum and professional development funds to support a P2 Partnership as a valuable SEL and District Provided Professional Development resource.
+When building budgets don’t have the bandwidth to support character education curriculum and PD resources, we suggest contacting your district leadership about the availability of curriculum and professional development funds to support a P2 Partnership as a valuable character education and District Provided Professional Development resource.

 *Please note: With a P2 Partnership, instead of a typical tiered menu of price options, P2 Partner Schools always have access to 100% of our resources.
 We consider P2 resources to be “alive,” as we constantly enhance them to meet your needs.
 That’s because our P2 Partner Schools get the best that we have to offer – as soon as it’s ready.